barry-waldbaum-rl/reat-vm-setup/README.md

 - Docker images 'console/vnc' and 're-vnc'
 - No Docker containers running yet.

-15. Create a new VM called 'admin-training-step-2' from image 'admin-training-step-1'.
+15. Create a new VM called 'admin-training-step-2' from image 'admin-training-step-1' including one of the following startup scripts.
+Each script starts a VNC desktop so you can configure DNS using a GUI.

-It has the following startup script.
-It starts as a vanilla VNC container with no admin training layout.
-From here, you sign in to the desktop and configure the vanilla DNS server using Bind's WebMin UI.

-NOTE: GCP sometimes spins up VMs with different NIC output.
-Each requires a slightly different 'awk' filter.
+NOTE: The script also passes the VMs internal IP to the desktop so students can access the VM and start and stop RedisLabs containers.
+However, VMs sometimes report their internal IPs in slightly different format.
+So there are two scripts that use slightly different 'awk' filters.
+One of them will work.
+If you happen to get a VM that uses the other filter, you'll find out in a later step and re-run this step.

 Here's the original filter that still works.